ZeroPoint cheat sheet: chicken & turkey

 OK, so I’ve got options!
 What poultry is not considered a ZeroPoint food?

-• Unspecified processed products, such as meat labeled “deli turkey,” which often contains sugar or dark meat—an ingredient that is not a ZeroPoint food
+• Unspecified processed products, such as meat labeled “deli turkey,” which often contains sugar—an ingredient that is not a ZeroPoint food

 Why are other lean meats (like beef) not included on the ZeroPoint foods list?